f5devcentral/f5-agility-labs-waf/docs/waf241/module4 - login protect/lab1/lab1.rst

         :width: 600px

-In this exercise we'll explore some of the login protection and session tracking capabilities present in BIG-IP ASM.
-BIG-IP ASM not only has the capability to gather user identity details from login pages and APM, but can also generate a unique device-id for each connected client.
+In this exercise we'll explore some of the login protection and session tracking capabilities present in F5 Advanced WAF.
+F5 Advanced WAF not only has the capability to gather user identity details from login pages and APM, but can also generate a unique device-id for each connected client.
 You'll explore this more in WAF341.

 Task 0: Level Set